wlads/reefpoints/source/posts/2015-01-20-is-your-homepage-as-good-as-your-door-sign.md

 tags: design, observations, user experience
 ---

 Today is a federal holiday, and a day off for us at DockYard.
-On days like this, when I do not travel, I often go to the local library, just across the street.
+On days like these, when I do not travel, I often go to the local library.

 Today gave me the perfect opportunity to see how easy it would be to find a specific bit of information (*is the library open today?*) on a library website.